National Co-ordinator - Local Child Poverty Action Reports

 Tel.
 07799 860906

-To support this work the Improvement Service is hosting a National Coordinator for Local Child Poverty Action Reports.
-The Coordinator will work with local authorities and health boards to support the development of LCPARs by acting as a child poverty champion, sharing and promoting good practice and working to ensure local reports are an effective lever for tackling child poverty in Scotland.
+To support the development and implementation of these reports the Improvement Service hosts the National Coordinator for Local Child Poverty Action Reports.
+The Coordinator works with local authorities and health boards to support the development of LCPARs by acting as a child poverty champion, sharing and promoting good practice and working to ensure local reports are an effective lever for tackling child poverty in Scotland.